-Alave, who is well-versed in simulation education as the coordinator of the skills lab at the UOG School of Nursing & Health Sciences, traveled to Palau to assemble Laerdal Essential Simulation manikins and train students how to use them.
+Alave, who is well-versed in simulation education as the coordinator of the skills lab at the School of Health, traveled to Palau to assemble Laerdal Essential Simulation manikins and train students how to use them.
 The manikins are wireless human patient simulators with life-like features that allow students to practice skills related to airway and breathing management and cardiac and circulation functions.

 The simulators were donated to Palau Community College from the University of Hawaii

 at Manoa’s School of Nursing after the college’s previous ones were vandalized.
 Alave

 was also able to repair one of the vandalized manikins.